andywar65/maps/README.md

 # maps
-A django app that stores postgis objects fetched by Leaflet on the frontend
+A django app that stores PostGIS objects fetched by Leaflet on the frontend